I am co-director and clinical psychologist at Psychology Consultants Pty Ltd, established in 1999.

 I offer long-form skills-training workshops across one to three days, briefer presentations up to four hours, webinars that are available nationally and internationally, and public speaking at events.

 My PhD, completed in 2005, examined the treatment of co-morbid posttraumatic stress disorder and alcohol dependence among combat veterans.
 We used motivational interviewing (MI) and relapse prevention (RP) approaches to help with this disabling comorbidity.

-I am an adjunct associate professor at the University of Queensland School of Psychology where I am part of the UQ Compassionate Mind Research Group and continue to conduct research, especially on the topics of compassion and self-compassion, motivation and change, and shame and trauma.
+I am an adjunct professor at the University of Queensland School of Psychology where I am part of the UQ Compassionate Mind Research Group and continue to conduct research, especially on the topics of compassion and self-compassion, motivation and change, and shame and trauma.